issus/altium-library/README.md

 Want to contribute?
 Great!

+I'd really like to find someone with some free time and ASP.Net MVC experience to help me build out a management interface, please contact me - markh@rris.com.au.

+To contribute parts:
 Please ensure your 3d models are completely accurate to the manufacturer's specifications.
 Do not submit parts with 3d models that are not sourced from the manufacturer, or that you have not created yourself from the manufacturers drawing.
 Parts sourced from the manufacturer should be correctly coloured in, most manufacturers give you colourless or very oddly coloured models (Hirose and JST especially.)

 Standard colours: